Anllela Sagra Wears Tiny Blue Bikini And Practises Her TikTok Moves

 The whole clip was performed inside what appeared to be Anllela’s bedroom.
 Her neatly made-up bed featured a white coverlet and pillows against the beige headboard.
 Two plush grey blankets were folded neatly at the end of the bed.

 As soon as Anllela posted the video, her followers were quick to respond.
-Within six hours, the image had garnered 730,000 likes and nearly 2,000 comments.
+Within six hours, it had garnered 730,000 likes and nearly 2,000 comments.

 While Anllela may have been a little self-conscious of having to work on her TikTok moves, her fans had nothing but praise for the Instagram influencer.